tigrawap/Flask-Starter/readme.md

 Plus, the Flask itself and is documentation is Great, but it does not provide whole overview of project

+##Installation

+To test this on live you will need:

+1) Python, preferably 2.7, not tested with prior versions.
+2) virtualenv

+a) Create new virtual env anywhere (but better not inside project itself) `virtualenv starter-env`
+b) Activate it `source starter-env/bin/activate`
+c) Install dependencies: `pip install -r requirements.txt`
+d) Copy settings_default.py to settings.py
+e) Run server: `python runserver.py`

+Server will be started on localhost:8080 port, to adjust it modify runserver.py
+###Live demo
+Also, you can view some examples at http://flask-starter-demo.tigranet.com

 ## Overview

 So, as been told, One View to Rule Them All.